Easy Peach Cobbler (a.k.a. “Lazy Daisy Peach Cobbler”)

 Would recommend this to everyone I know & out there that wants something easy and fast for dessert.
 Michael

-:smile: A dear sweet co-worker gave me a tip concerning this pie….add a teaspoon of vanilla to the flour, milk, sugar mixture.
+🙂 A dear sweet co-worker gave me a tip concerning this pie….add a teaspoon of vanilla to the flour, milk, sugar mixture.
 It makes it even more delicious.
 Try it and see!

 I too love this recipe!
 I sprinkle my panned batter with cinnamon and it is extremely delicious!
-Alot of people say they have never heard of lazy daisy way, i simply smile and say we can all use a few short-cuts :wink:
+Alot of people say they have never heard of lazy daisy way, i simply smile and say we can all use a few short-cuts 😉

 My family has used this recipe for as long as i can remember,It has always been a family favorite!!!it is just perfect with a little cinnamon and sugar sprinkled over the top while it is still warm also great with schan’s seasonal cinnamon ice cream i absolutely love it!!